Who says dessert can’t be healthy? Blend your way to the ultimate recipe for 5-Minute Healthy Greek Frozen Yogurt made with your choice of fruit!

-Ready to satisfy that sweet tooth without an ounce of guilt?
+Ready to satisfy that sweet tooth while keeping dessert light and fresh?
 Read on for the ultimate guide to whipping up 5-Minute Healthy Greek Frozen Yogurt, no ice cream machine required!

 Craving more?
 Subscribe to Just a Taste to get new recipes, meal plans and a newsletter delivered straight to your inbox!
 And stay in touch on Facebook, Twitter, Pinterest and Instagram for all of the latest updates.